Gardening in the San Lorenzo Valley: Sunny Ridges vs. Shaded Canyons

 Sun Exposure: Full sun, 8+ hours daily

-Vegetation: Manzanita, chaparral, oaks, madrone - open canopy
+Vegetation: Manzanita, chaparral, oaks, madrone with open canopy

 Soil: Well-drained, rocky, decomposed granite or clay

-Under Redwoods & Shaded Canyons (Below Tree Line)
+Under Redwoods and Shaded Canyons (Below Tree Line)

 Where: Felton, Ben Lomond valleys, Boulder Creek canyons, dense redwood neighborhoods, north-facing slopes